rails/rails/guides/source/form_helpers.md

 --------------------------------------------------------------------------------

 NOTE: This guide is not intended to be a complete list of all available form helpers.
-Please reference [the Rails API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for an exhaustive list of form helpers and their arguments.
+Please refer to [the Rails API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers.html) for an exhaustive list of form helpers and their arguments.

 Working with Basic Forms
 ------------------------